Rakuten: Corporate culture

 In 2010, the founder and CEO, Hiroshi Mikitani, mandated that all business, from official meetings to internal emails, be written in English.
 Corporate officers that do not become proficient in English in two years were to be fired.
 At the time, only an estimated 10% of the Japanese staff could function in English, with the mandate facing criticism from other CEOs at the time.

 Rakuten introduced the English-only policy, dubbed "Englishnization," as part of Mr Mikitani's push to "globalize" the company and its employees.

 The new policy resulted in the resignation of some staff.
 Eventually, Rakuten decided to provide free English classes, offered time to study, and made clear that learning English was a part of employees' jobs.
-In light of Japan ranking 14th globally with "moderate proficiency" in the global English Proficiency Index behind South Korea and ahead of Portugal, it also introduced difficulty in hiring staff with both Japanese and English skills.

 While claiming it a success in 2012, it was not until 2015 that the average employee score on the Test of English for International Communication, or TOEIC, reached 802.6 out of a possible 990 points.
 A score above 800 indicates advanced proficiency.

 TOEIC does face criticism, though, concerning its validity.

 An example of official meetings held in English is "Asakai".
 It is a morning company-wide meeting that started on Saturdays but is now on Monday mornings at 8:00 am (JST).

 Disabling product reviews

-On July 17 2012, the Kobo Touch eReader was launched in Japan to widespread criticism.
+On July 17, 2012, the Kobo Touch eReader was launched in Japan to widespread criticism.
 The client app and networking were inoperational and devices could not be activated after purchase.
 A wave of 1-star reviews on Rakuten such as "my expectations were betrayed" were posted by angry consumers, after which the company disabled product reviews for the first time in its history.
 A Rakuten spokesman stated "In order to avoid confusion we will re-enable reviews after this issue is resolved.
 We do not plan to delete negative reviews.
 As a special case out of special cases, it was unavoidable that we took this action."
 However in opposition on July 27 CEO Hiroshi Mikitani later stated "Bad feedback is misinformation so we'll remove them and reinstate them after close review."